 However, despite Congress’ best intentions, the whistleblower awards provision in Title LXIII fall short of other federal financial whistleblower award laws.

 Failure to include an award minimum discourages rather than encourages whistleblowers to come forward to assist FinCen and law enforcement in exposing money laundering and terrorist financing.
 It is highly unlikely that persons with relevant information relating to illegal money laundering and financing terrorism will risk their livelihoods, reputations and the potential of high litigation costs without reasonable financial assurances.

-Given the weaknesses in Title LXIII, there is a clear need for future legislation that will strengthen whistleblower protections for those individuals with evidence of money laundering and terrorist financing.
-Other successful qui tam laws provide a powerful framework on which these protections can be based.
+Given the weaknesses in the AML Act, there is a clear need for future legislation that will strengthen whistleblower protections for those individuals with evidence of money laundering.
+Other successful U.S. qui tam laws provide a powerful framework on which these protections can be based.

 In April 2019, the European Parliament passed the Whistleblower Directive, formally organizing reporting channels and providing greater protection against retaliation for whistleblowers.
 The European Union is currently in the process of implementing the provisions from the directive, which would provide greater clarity on the channels available for whistleblowers to make disclosures, as well as protect whistleblowers from dismissal or demotion by their employers for making disclosures.
 The provisions are required to be implemented by December 2021.